tardis-sn/tardis/docs/development/matterbridge.rst

 ------

-Create a new GitHub dedicated account to use as a bot, refer to `this link`_ and copy the token o use later in the TOML file.
+Create a new GitHub dedicated account to use as a bot, refer to `this link`_ and copy the token to use later in the TOML file.

 ----------